 California law requires the district to report (on its school accountability report card, or SARC) its beginning, midrange, and highest teacher salaries, the school-site principals’ and district superintendents’ salaries, and the percent spent on administrative and teachers’ salaries with comparisons to statewide averages (provided by the Superintendent of Public Instruction).

-The Ed-Data Teacher Salary report displays the average salaries paid rather than the average on the salary schedule or average offered.
+The Ed-Data teacher salary report, which is taken from the state's J-90 report, displays the average salaries paid rather than the average on the salary schedule or average offered.
 Therefore, in each district the “average” salary depends on the range of its salary schedule and teachers’ placement on it.
 A district with many beginning teachers and few at the top will have a much lower average even if their salaries are competitive with those in neighboring districts.
 Conversely, a district with an experienced, senior staff will have a higher average.
 These averages reflect considerable differences across the state, as districts vary in size, the degree of urbanization, and geographic region.

 Teacher benefits